Asciotti/CourseProject/README.md

 You should see the unmodified "Explanation"

 Now go to your text editor and open `app.py`.
 Modify `SUMMARIZER=""` to `SUMMARIZER="EXTRACT"` located at the top of the file.
 Hit save file.
-Wait a few seconds for the page to reload.
+Wait a few seconds then reload the page.
 Highlight "coverage" again and hit the explain button.
 See the extractive summarized "Explanation".

 Now go to your text editor and open `app.py`.
 Modify `SUMMARIZER="EXTRACT"` to `SUMMARIZER="ABSTRACT"` located at the top of the file.
 Hit save file.
-Wait a few seconds for the page to reload.
+Wait a few seconds then reload the page.
 Highlight "coverage" again and hit the explain button.
 See the abstract summarized "Explanation".

 # References